codegallivant/moteus-hardware-interface/README.md

 # moteus-api

 C++ API to read and write data with moteus servo controllers.
+Layered over moteus drivers.

 ## Library Usage
 Examples can be found in `examples/`.